biswajittt/book-my-train/README.md

     - Install dependencies: `npm install`
     - Create a `.env` file with your Supabase API keys.
     - Run the app: `npm run dev`

-4.  **Database Setup:**
-    - Supabase automatically handles your PostgreSQL database.
-Make sure your Supabase project is set up correctly, and that the keys are in the `.env` files.

 ## 🌟 Future Destinations: What's Next?